ItsDhananjayDhumal/8bit_Microprocessor/README.md

   > * Mention whether module is combinational or procedural
   > * If possible add a simple diagram that shows all input and output lines.
 This will be useful in assembly as we won't have to check the Verilog code often.

 5. ALU should use carry look ahead adder.
+6. Commit everything in main branch.

 ---